mstange/samply/etw-gecko/advanced-tracing.md

 ### Stacks on page faults:
 e.g. `xperf -on latency+ALL_FAULTS -stackwalk PagefaultDemandZero`
 `latency` seems to be needed to get process information.
+Add in calls to VirtualAlloc/VirtualFree
+`xperf -on latency+ALL_FAULTS+VIRT_ALLOC -stackwalk PagefaultDemandZero`